AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 Fulfill these requirements before adding a custom domain name in Cloud Manager.

-* You must have added a domain SSL certificate for the domain you want to add before adding a custom domain name as described in the document [Adding an SSL certificate](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md).
+* You must have added a domain SSL certificate for the domain you want to add before adding a custom domain name as described in the document [Add an SSL certificate](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md).
 * You must have the **Business Owner** or **Deployment Manager** role to add a custom domain name in Cloud Manager.
-* Be using the Fastly CDN.
+* Be using the Fastly or other CDN.

 >[!IMPORTANT]
 >
 >Even if you use a non-Adobe CDN, you still need to add your domain to Cloud Manager.

-## Where to add custom domain names {#}
+## Where to add custom domain names {#where-to-add-cdn}

 You can add a custom domain name from two locations in Cloud Manager: